Can Vegans Drink Wine?

 Animal Products in Wine

-Actually, a number of young wines are capable of eventually arriving at the same state as that achieved by fining, if left long enough.
-However, for commercial sale of wine, such time-consuming processes may not be feasible.
+Some young wines are capable of eventually arriving at the same state as that achieved by fining if left long enough.
+However, for commercial sales of wine, such time-consuming processes may not be feasible.
 Then how to clear wine quickly?
-By using fining process.
+By using a fining process.

 Also, bull’s blood was originally used as a fining agent in wine-making but was recently banned by the EU.
-That didn’t put a blanket ban on the use of animal products though – isinglass (fish bladders), gelatin (pork), casein (milk protein) and albumen (egg white) is still used in wine production.
+That didn’t put a blanket ban on the use of animal products though – isinglass (fish bladders), gelatin (pork), casein (milk protein), and albumen (egg white) are still used in wine production.

-This brings us to a yet another important question – is fining really necessary in wine production?
-We answered it partly above when we explained that fining process facilitates faster wine production by commercial winemakers who can’t afford natural longer times for the wines to reach the desired state.
-There’s another possible explanation to it.
+This brings us to yet another important question – is fining necessary in wine production?
+We answered it partly above when we explained that the fining process facilitates faster wine production by commercial winemakers who can’t afford naturally longer times for the wines to reach the desired state.
+There’s another possible explanation for it.

 Fining helps clarify the wine and in the absence of this process, a large number of wines would appear misty.
 Animal products like casein and egg whites are of help here.
 These fining agents “glomb” over the dissolved proteins in the wine.
-As a result, these proteins hasten out and deposit at the tank’s bottom.
+As a result, these proteins are hastened out and deposited at the tank’s bottom.
 What you get is a clear transparent wine.

 In other words, to get the wine of your choice, you need to compromise with certain factors and allow the entry of fining agents into your favorite beverage.
 Thus, the fining process containing animal products is, well, a necessity.